-MHP has a weight management program called "Taking It Off."
-There are two types of Taking It Off programs-one specifically designed for adults and one for children.
+McLaren has a weight management program called "Taking It Off."
+There are two types of Taking it Off programs-one specifically designed for adults and one for children.
 Each member enrolled in the program will be offered:

-- Personal phone contacts from his/her own nurse
+- personal phone contacts from his or her own nurse

-- Educational materials
+- educational materials

-- Assistance and support
+- assistance and support

-- Discounts on healthy foods at Meijer
+- discounts on healthy foods at meijer

-MHP members can refer themselves to the program by calling Customer Service at (888) 327-0671 (TTY: 711).
+McLaren members can refer themselves to the program by calling Customer Service at (888) 327-0671 (TTY:711).